 You can download Tasmanian Acts and Regulations from <www.thelaw.tas.gov.au/>

-Despite their vital importance, Tasmania's coastal areas continue to be managed haphazardly and remain under great pressure from housing and other developments.
+Despite their importance, Tasmania's coastal areas continue to be managed haphazardly and remain under great pressure from residential, tourism and other developments.

 This has resulted in ribbon developments, subdivision occurring in sensitive coastal areas and a loss of character in coastal towns.
 Insensitive coastal development also continues to contribute to fragmentation and damage to ecological communities and numerous other environmental and social problems.